 |Fax||(+44) 20 7323 1932|

 Address of the Kenya High Commission in the UK

 |The Kenya Embassy in Ireland|

 |Address||11 Elgin Road, Ballsbridge Dublin 4, Dublin, Ireland, DO4 YW13|

 Address of the Kenya Embassy in Ireland

 e-Visa.ie is a commercial and professional visa agency, and supports travellers in obtaining, among others, the Kenya visa. e-Visa.ie acts as an intermediary and is in no way part of any government.
 You can also apply for a visa directly with the immigration service (52,53 USD per visa, via dis.ecitizen.go.ke).
 However, not with our level of support.
 If you submit your application via e-Visa.ie, our support centre is available to you 24/7.
 In addition, we manually check your application and all the documents you provide before submitting it to the immigration authorities on your behalf.
-If we suspect any errors or omissions while doing so, we will personally contact you immediately to ensure that your application can still be processed quickly and correctly.
-To use our services, you pay us 52,53 USD in consular fees, which we pay to the immigration service on your behalf, as well as € 29,51 in service fees as compensation for our services, including VAT.
+If we suspect any errors or omissions while doing so, we will personally contact you to ensure that your application can still be processed quickly and correctly.
+To use our services, you pay us 52,53 USD in consular fees, which we pay to the immigration service on your behalf, as well as € 40,54 in service fees as compensation for our services, including VAT.
 Our services have saved many travellers from major problems during their trip.
-Should an application be rejected despite our support and verification, we will refund the full purchase price (unless an application for a previous Kenya visa has been rejected for the same traveller before).
+Should an application be rejected despite our support and verification, we will refund the full purchase price (unless an application for a previous Kenya visa was rejected for the same traveller).
 Read more about our services here.